teher0094/Active-Directory-/README.md

 ### Configuring Access Permissions
-- The Share Drive was create with access permissions for all domain users.
-- All subfolders inherited these permissions but because I wanted certain share folders to become share drives for specific groups, I had to disinherit these permissions.
-- I did this by going into the "Security" tab in the "Properties" of the Share Drive and removing the "Domain Users" from the access lists and then adding the appropriate group.
+- In the configuration of the Share Drive, I initially set it up with general access permissions for all domain users, allowing every user in the domain read and write capabilities.
+However, to tailor the access for specific departments, I modified these permissions for the subfolders.
+- Each subfolder was initially inheriting these broad permissions from the Share Drive.
+To create a more controlled access environment, I had to remove this inheritance.
+I achieved this by navigating to the 'Security' tab in the 'Properties' of each subfolder.
+Here, I removed the 'Domain Users' group from the access list, effectively revoking their inherited permissions.
+- Afterward, I added the appropriate departmental groups to each subfolder.
+For example, the 'HR Only' folder was assigned exclusively to the 'HR' group.
+This action ensured that only the members of each specific group had access to their relevant folders, aligning access rights with departmental needs and enhancing overall data security.

 ## Challenges and Solutions
-- Because most of these processes and procedures are new to me, it was challenging setting up the AD environment and working within it.
-- It seems each of these different AD tools holds a depth of services and can be used in many different circumstances.
-- There's certainly much more for me to learn but I was able to research and find resolutions to any road blocks I've encountered during this project.
-- Watching tutorials of IT professionals was a great aid in helping me to complete this.
+- Setting up and managing an Active Directory environment was a significant learning curve for me, given that many of these processes were new territory.
+Each tool in AD, I realized, has its own depth and versatility, applicable in a wide range of scenarios.
+- One particular challenge I faced was understanding the intricacies of Group Policy Management.
+It initially seemed daunting with its multitude of settings and options.
+To navigate through this, I actively sought out resources, diving into technical forums, and Microsoft's own documentation.
+These platforms provided valuable insights and practical tips, helping me demystify the complex aspects of AD.
+- Additionally, watching tutorials from seasoned IT professionals proved immensely beneficial.
+Not only did they offer step-by-step guidance, but they also showcased best practices in real-world contexts.
+Applying these learnings, I was able to effectively set up group policies and fine-tune access controls in my project.

 ## Conclusion
 - Although I am Comptia A+ certified, this project helped me put into practice what I've learned.